 Maier was born in New York but spent much of her childhood in France.
 In 1951, she returned to New York City, then moved to Chicago to work as a nanny for well-to-do families.
 For 40 years, Maier wandered the city streets alone or with the children she looked after.
-In 2007, she fell behind in rent payments for her apartment, so she auctioned off some of her belongings.
+In 2007, she fell behind in rent payments for her storage unit, so she auctioned off some of her belongings.
 She died alone in a nursing home in Chicago in 2009.

 Maloof reached out to her family members and friends to try to piece together the puzzle of her mysterious life.
 The people who knew her described her as always having a Twin Lens Rollieflex camera dangling around her neck.
 They spoke of her roaming the stockyards, allies, and shops in and around the city.
 Some remember her stopping to make photographs.
 But no one, save for a photography shop in a small remote village in France, ever saw the results.
 Unbeknownst to her family and close friends, even the families for whom she worked, Maier had amassed an archive of over 150,000 photographs—not to mention piles and piles of undeveloped rolls of film—throughout her life.